Excel FV Formula (Table of Contents)

 - A negative sign used in example-1 shows the amount invested by the customer through an investment firm.

-- Keeping “0” for Type means that payment of EMI is done at the end of the month.
+- Keeping “0” for Type means that EMI payments are made at the end of the month.

 Recommended Articles

 This has been a guide to FV Formula in Excel.
-Here we discuss how to use the FV formula in Excel along with practical examples and a downloadable excel template.
+Here we discuss how to use the FV formula in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –